-A molar pregnancy can have serious complications — including a rare form of cancer — and requires early treatment.
+A molar pregnancy can have serious complications, including a rare form of cancer.
+A molar pregnancy requires early treatment.

 - Severe nausea and vomiting

-- Rarely pelvic pressure or pain
+- Pelvic pressure or pain

 - Ovarian cysts

 - Overactive thyroid, also known as hyperthyroidism

 An egg fertilized atypically causes a molar pregnancy.
 Human cells usually have 23 pairs of chromosomes.
 In a typical fertilization, one chromosome in each pair comes from the father, the other from the mother.

 In a complete molar pregnancy, one or two sperm fertilize an egg.
 The chromosomes from the mother's egg are missing or don't work.
 The father's chromosomes are copied.
 There's none from the mother.

 In a partial or incomplete molar pregnancy, the mother's chromosomes are present, but the father supplies two sets of chromosomes.
 The embryo then has 69 chromosomes instead of 46.
 This most often occurs when two sperm fertilize an egg, resulting in an extra copy of the father's genes.

 Factors that can contribute to a molar pregnancy include: